 Rating Agency Notifications.
-The Issuer shall provide a written notice to the Rating Agency rating the Series 2018 Bonds in the event of each of the following, promptly following the occurrence thereof: (i) substitution or replacement of any Indenture Agent; (ii) any Supplemental Indenture (other than the First Supplement) or other amendment to the General Indenture or any Supplemental Indenture; (iii) acceleration of the Series 2018 Bonds; (iv) redemption or defeasance of all Outstanding Series 2018 Bonds; (v) a change in the Act; (vi) a change in the Servicer; (vii) any amendment to the Servicing Agreement; (viii) an amendment to any of the Issuer Documents, other than the assignment of additional Student Loans under the Assignment; (ix) appointment of a Subservicer; (x) an Event of Default, including an event of default under the Servicing Agreement and any of the other Issuer Documents; (xi) the issuance of a Series under the General Indenture, other than the Series 2018 Bonds; (xii) a change in Student Loan requirements set forth in Section 4.9; (xiii) a change in the laws of the State of which the Issuer has knowledge which would allow the Issuer to declare bankruptcy under Chapter 9 of the United States Bankruptcy Code; and (xiv) any other event for which the Rating Agency rating the Series 2018 Bonds.
+The Issuer is required to provide a written notice to the Rating Agency rating the Series 2020 Bonds in the event of each of the following, promptly following the occurrence thereof: (i) substitution or replacement of any Indenture Agent; (ii) any Supplemental Indenture (other than the Second Supplement) or other amendment to the General Indenture or any Supplemental Indenture; (iii) acceleration of the Series 2020 Bonds; (iv) redemption or defeasance of all Outstanding Series 2020 Bonds; (v) a change in the Act; (vi) a change in the Servicer; (vii) any amendment to the Servicing Agreement; (viii) an amendment to any of the Issuer Documents, other than the assignment of additional Student Loans under the Assignment; (ix) appointment of a Subservicer; (x) an Event of Default, including an event of default under the Servicing Agreement and any of the other Issuer Documents; (xii) the issuance of a Series under the General Indenture, other than the Series 2020 Bonds; (xii) a change in Student Loan requirements described under the caption "Student Loan Requirements" above; (xiii) a change in the laws of the State of which the Issuer has knowledge which would allow the Issuer to declare bankruptcy under Chapter 9 of the United States Bankruptcy Code; and (xiv) any other event for which the Rating Agency rating the Series 2020 Bonds has reasonably requested notice in order to maintain the rating on the Series 2020 Bonds.